fabienbaron/squeeze/Readme.md

 tested on several variants of GNU/Linux and on Mac OSX.
 Test on additional platforms are most welcomed.

-SQUEEZE requires the git and cmake packages to be installed on your machine.
+SQUEEZE requires the *git*[http://git-scm.com/] and *cmake*[http://www.cmake.org/] packages to be installed on your machine.

-SQUEEZE also makes use of C11 and OpenMP, which require a compatible compiler (gcc, Intel compiler, etc.).
-Support for OpenMP is now available for the clang/LLVM compiler, but may not be natively available on your platform (e.g. Mac OSX).
+SQUEEZE requires your compiler to be compatible with the C11 and OpenMP[http://openmp.org] standards.
+These are supported by gcc, the Intel Compiler, the clang/LLVM compiler, but may not be natively available on your platform (e.g. Mac OSX).

 #### 2.1.1 Installing gcc on OSX